¡Bienvendos a España!

 At the police station, an officer likely told you how long you will have to wait before you can pick up your card.
 It could be anywhere from 30 days to 35 or even 45.
 (Extreme delay during the pandemic pushed it up to 60 days at one point in Madrid in 2021 but that’s not the case now).

-The sweet spot is to wait around 30 days after you had your appointment and got the resguardo or receipt your application was accepted for processing.
-You can also look at the bottom of your form for the Lote (batch) number and watch for it to come up in comments in the Facebook groups to see if the office has gotten to your group or passed it.
+The sweet spot is to wait around 30 days after your appointment and when you got the resguardo or receipt your application was accepted for processing.
+You can also look at the bottom of your form for the Lote (batch) number and watch for it to come up in the comments in the Facebook groups to see if the office has gotten to your group or passed it.

-Tip: Make a copy of this receipt for your own personal records.
+Tip: Make a copy of this receipt for your personal records.